 Correlation/Tracking Error Risk.
 A portfolio's value will generally decline when the performance of its benchmark index (the "Index") declines.
-A number of factors may affect a portfolio's ability to achieve a high degree of correlation with the Index, and there is no guarantee that a portfolio will achieve a high degree of correlation may prevent a portfolio from achieving its investment objective.
+A number of factors may affect a portfolio's ability to achieve a high degree of correlation with the Index, and there is no guarantee that a portfolio will achieve a high degree of correlation.
+Failure to achieve a high degree of correlation may prevent a portfolio from achieving its investment objective.
 A portfolio also bears management and other expenses and transaction costs in trading securities or other instruments, which the Index does not bear.
 Accordingly, a portfolio's performance will likely fail to match the performance of the Index, after taking expenses into account.
 It is not possible to invest directly in an index.